 Nobody is reading your cover letter.
 Nobody is carefully reviewing your bullet points.
 The system is drowning in volume and responding with automation.

-The job market hasn't just gotten harder — it's structurally different.
+The job market has not just gotten harder — it is structurally different.
 Online applications went from viable strategy to statistical lottery.
-The winning approach in 2026 isn't applying harder.
-It's applying differently.
+The winning approach in 2026 is not applying harder through job boards.
+It is applying differently — through channels where sourced candidates are hired at 8x the rate.

 Why companies post fake jobs